marcgurevitx/comprendebot/README.md

 Open it and write translations.
 See examples in `elefen.po`.

-After that, cnvert it to `.mo` format which the bot can find and read:
+After that, convert it to `.mo` format which the bot can find and read:

 ```
 mkdir -p locales/newspeak/LC_MESSAGES/